Category Archives: Science Fiction Films

 Rodriguez is the best friend and frequent collaborator of filmmaker Quentin Tarantino but The Faculty holds no Tarantino influence whatsoever.

-My favorite line may be when Casey says to snooty Delilah Profitt, “You’re actually pretty cool when you’re not being a bitch”.
+My favorite line may be when Casey says to snooty Delilah Profitt, “You’re pretty cool when you’re not being a bitch”.

 The film isn’t really about students versus teachers or the faculty getting their comeuppance.
 The target audience is the teen crowd and they will have a marvelous time experiencing The Faculty.
 Times may change but the same teenage angst is shared from generation to generation.